0

 The realization of the northern bridge stretching over Norrström had to be postponed until the enlargement of the traffic junction at Tegelbacken was resolved in 1961.
 The bridge, finally inaugurated September 3, 1967, is a 246-metre-long (807 ft) and 22.3-metre-wide (73 ft) reinforced concrete structure with an average span of 19 meters.
 To the north, it makes a sharp turn to the west where it extends over the railway, and connects to Klarastrandsleden.
 The bridge over the railway replaced a level crossing nicknamed Tegelbackseländet ("The Tegelbacken misery"), since it created long traffic jams as an effect of the 1960s traffic increase.

-Text imported from Wikipedia article "Centralbron" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Centralbron" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants